nickvence/nickvence.github.io/pages/madness.rst

     +----------------+----------------+

-As a practical example, suppose you are interested in modeling three dimensional water waves on finite element grid.
+As a practical example, suppose you are interested in modeling three dimensional (3D) water waves on finite element grid.
 Now suppose you need to include the interaction of the large ocean waves with the small waves of an outboard motor; this is a problem with multiple length scales.
-Large waves requires a large simulation volume.
+Large waves require a large simulation volume, and small waves require small boxes.
-Small waves requires a high resolution of the mesh; this requires many points and consumes lots of memory.
-This algorithm will also scale poorly when you need to increase the resolution: increase :math:`N_{size}`, for
+This combination uses lots of boxes, lots of memory, and will scale poorly when increasing the resolution.
+The memory footprint is proportional to the total number of boxes or elements :math:`N_{total}`, for

 \\[\\text{Memory size} = O(N_{side}^3). \\]

-A high-resolution problem that spans multiple length-scales is the Achilles' heel of the finite element method.
-For performance, engineers choose a model with the fewest number of dimensions that will completely capture phenomena of interest.
-For instance, when modeling the effects of a linearly-polarized laser on a cylindrically symmetric system, a 2D simulation will capture all detail.
-However, an elliptically-polarized laser breaks the cylindrical symmetry requiring a 3D simulation volume.
+A high-dimension, high-resolution problem is the weakness of the finite element method.
+When possible, it is advantagous to use the fewest number of dimensions that adequately capture the phenomena.
+For instance, given a spherically symmetric electron cloud in the presence of a linearly-polarized electric field, cylindrical symmetry is imposed on the system.
+This makes a 2D simulation is sufficient; however, an elliptically-polarized laser, however, breaks the cylindrical symmetry requiring a 3D simulation.

+1D and most 2D problems can be solved on personal computers; however, when increasing complexity outpaces the abilities of a personal computer, small workstations (or cloud computing) are the next solution.
+These have a handful of processors (with dozens of computing cores) and can be built with over 100 GB of shared memory.
+In shared memory computers, memory size (or processing power) is the bottlneck.
+However, some simulations (supernova, weather, molecular dynamics, etc.) require the largest computers that use distributed memory.
+In these systems, interprocessor communication becomes the bottleneck.
+While supercomputers will always be improving bus speed, fiber optic gates, interconnects, network topology, and routing algorithms; users must create code to take advantage of these technologies.

 ----------------------------------------